SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 # 2 Testing & Grading
 ## Environment
-Each function should be implemented by yourself without the support of additional libraries.
-We will conduct tests in a **Python 3.9.0** environment.
-For building the underlying communication protocol, you can use **UDP of socket library**.
+Each function must be independently implemented by you, using only the standard libraries provided with Python; no external libraries are permitted.
+We will test your implementation in an environment running **Python 3.9.0**.
+Note that the use of the **socket library** is restricted solely to functions related to the **UDP** protocol.

 ## 2.1 Test system
 When testing your RDTSocket, you could should make our porxy server as your target server.
 And make sure that your **real target server address & port** has been stored in *Target_address* and your host *Source_address* have been stored in *Source_address*.